 *subject to alterations

-The enrolment will take place after your arrival during the introduction week.
-In order to register all students have to pay a social services charge of appr.
-300-€ per semester.
+Enrollment will take place after your arrival during the introduction week.
+In order to register, all students have to pay a social services charge of approx. €330 per semester.
 Please note that this social fee is not a tuition fee.
-You will have to pay this fee as all other students at a German university (you cannot enrol at the University of Applied Sciences Mainz without having paid this social fee).
+You will have to pay this fee like all other students at a German university (you cannot enroll at Mainz University of Applied Sciences without having paid this social fee).

 At present we have six different levels of the subject “German Language and Culture” on offer.
 We recommend all students to attend one of the language module in order to at least acquire basic knowledge of the language.
 During the introduction week there will be an assessment test according to which students will be allocated into different group levels.